CodeCanna/petfacts/README.md

 * `cd` back into the cloned petfacts directory or re-clone the project to give you access to the installer.
 * run `sudo ./install --uninstall` to remove petfacts.
 * (Optionally) you can use `sudo rm -f /usr/bin/petfacts` to remove it manually, just be careful!!

+### Whats next?
+* TODO: I want to get this up on PyPi so you just have to use `pip` to install.
+* TODO: Give it the ability to store facts, why?
+Just because I'm learning.